 Improve Air Quality

 Without proper air ventilation, it’s very easy to become unfocused, tired, and to overheat – all of which aren’t going to help your team in trying to be as productive as possible.
 So, install new ventilation units if the current ones are somewhat lackluster, and keep plants in every available space throughout the premises.
-After all, not many people object to flowers and fresh greens.
+After all, not many people object to flowers, fresh greens, and other plants that keep the air clean.
 Having said this, always makes sure to ask about allergies before adding foliage around the office.

 Offer Tea And Coffee